Sreyas357/WiDs-Project-2024/week1/Linear_Regression_Assignment/Assignment_Readme.md

 As a sanity check, you can compare the weights obtained after gradient descent and those given by closed-form solution.
 Ideally, these should be very similar to each other

+### Evaluation

+Grading is done based on your accuracy i.e, loss

 ## Q2

 You have to use basis functions to try and improve the model’s fit from Q1, the loss